FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Started doing freecodecamp challenges to practice more about html and css.

 **Thoughts:** So far the challenges been quite easy, need to start go deeper.
 I'm eager to practice some javascript.

+### Day 35: January 10, 2018 (Opsdroid, Mastering Python)
+##### Freecodecamp

+**Today's Progress**: Been active on opsdroid project.
+Submitted two PR's - one easy one to close an issue and another to help translate logging messages using gettext.

+**Thoughts:** Today's PR's were time consuming but not hard to implement.
+Most logging messages use gettext now and I can start translating them to Portuguese.
+I've also read a bit of the book Mastering Python.